sdangelo/brickworks/README.md

 Authors: Stefano D'Angelo, Paolo Marrone.

 All the code in the repo is released under GPLv3.
-See the LICENSE file.
+See the `LICENSE` file.
 Alternatively, we offer a commercial license that doesn't restrict usage with respect to time, projects, or developers involved.
 More details [on the official web page](https://www.orastron.com/brickworks#license-pricing).

-The file include/bw\_rand.h contains code from https://nullprogram.com/blog/2017/09/21/, which was released into the public domain by its author.
+The `include/bw\_rand.h` file contains code from https://nullprogram.com/blog/2017/09/21/, which was released into the public domain by its author.

 VST is a registered trademark of Steinberg Media Technologies GmbH.